 With the advent of large-scale remote sensing datasets and powerful machine learning tools to process them, it has become possible to label and monitor the built environment as never before (Rolf et al., 2024).
-Many such works have focused on opportunities to use remote sensing to accelerate climate action and environmental protection, and oil and gas infrastructure has increasingly been an object of scrutiny (see e.g. (Yang et al., 2013; Sheng et al., 2020)).

-In this paper, we present the first large-scale machine-learning dataset for pinpointing onshore oil and gas wells, encompassing abandoned, suspended, and active wells.
+Many such works have focused on opportunities to use remote sensing to accelerate climate action and environmental protection, and oil and gas infrastructure has increasingly been an object of scrutiny (see e.g. Yang et al. (2013); Sheng et al. (2020)).
+In this work, we present the first large-scale machine-learning benchmark dataset for pinpointing onshore oil and gas wells, encompassing abandoned, suspended, and active wells.
 Our main contributions are as follows:

-- We introduce the Alberta Wells Dataset, which includes information on over 200k abandoned, suspended, and active onshore wells with high-resolution satellite imagery. - We frame the problem of identification of wells as a challenge for object detection and binary segmentation.
+- We introduce the Alberta Wells Dataset, containing information on over 200k abandoned, suspended, and active onshore oil and gas wells with high-resolution satellite imagery.
+Our Dataset available at: https://zenodo.org/records/13743323. - We frame the problem of identification of wells as a challenge for object detection and binary segmentation. - We evaluate a wide range of state-of-the-art deep learning algorithms, showing promising performance but emphasizing the challenging nature of the task.